BIVROST/360WebPlayer/README.md

 The [BIVROST][bivrost-website] 360WebPlayer is the easiest way to stream 360 videos and pictures on your website or blog.

-This player is a part of our [large family of video players][section-standalone-players] so you can watch 360° videos on all platforms.
+This player is a part of our [large family of video players][section-standalone-players] allowing you to watch 360° videos on all platforms.
 It is part of our end-to-end solution for 360° video.
-Our other products include the professional custom camera rigs and the BIVROST software suite.
+Our other products include professional custom camera rigs and the BIVROST software suite.

 [player-windows]: https://download.bivrost360.com/player-desktop/?campaign=player-web-ref